 When you sell or otherwise dispose of your vehicle, you might want to keep your license plate.
 Good news!
-As of January 1, 2002 the State of Arizona has made this process easy for you--and in many cases you get to keep the fees that you paid, too!
+In 2002 the State of Arizona made this process easy for you -- and in many cases you get to keep the fees that you paid, too!

 Time Required: An hour or two

 - When selling or disposing of a vehicle, take the license plate off the vehicle.
 It belongs to you, not the vehicle.

 - Within 30 days you must either transfer the plate to another vehicle, or turn in the plate, or submit a signed statement that the plate was lost or destroyed.

 - Your registration expires immediately upon sale of the vehicle.